A spatial modeling framework for monitoring surveys with different sampling protocols with a case study for bird abundance in mid-Scandinavia: Modeling and inference approach

 \section{Modeling and inference approach}

-The specification of our models relies on the assumption that our four sources of observations are obtained from a common underlying ecological process.
-This assumption arguably makes sense if we consider the fact that national borders are not a key factor for natural changes in biodiversity.
+The specification of our models relies on the assumption that our four sources of observations are obtained from a common underlying ecological process \citep{Milleretal2019}.
+This assumption arguably makes sense if we consider the fact that national borders of neighbouring countries are not, in general, a key factor for natural changes in biodiversity, although there might be slight differences in conservation policies and governance.
 Hence, we can assume that a common non-zero mean Gaussian Random Field (GRF) is involved in the generation of the number of individuals at each census site.
 However, the two different sampling protocols (points and lines), which also differ between the two countries (complementary surveys in Norway and independent surveys in Sweden), result in four groups of counts observed.
-Moreover, TOV-E counts (Norway) are reported as ‘number of pairs’ of each species whereas BBS counts (Sweden) are reported as ‘number of individuals’ of each species.
-Therefore, direct inference and comparisons between these four response variables should be made with caution.\\ \\ The true bird counts random variable, $Y_{true}(\textbf{s})$ with $\textbf{s} \in D \subset \mathbb{R}^2$ is assumed to follow a Poisson distribution with expected value $\lambda_{true}(\textbf{s})$, expressed as
+Moreover, TOV-E counts (Norway) are reported as `number of pairs' of each species whereas BBS counts (Sweden) are reported as `number of individuals' of each species.
+Therefore, direct inference and comparisons between these four response variables should be made with caution.\\ \\ The true total bird counts random variable, $Y_{true}(\textbf{s})$ with $\textbf{s} \in D \subset \mathbb{R}^2$ is assumed to follow a Poisson distribution with expected value $\lambda_{true}(\textbf{s})$, expressed as